adolfomunoz/opt/README.md

 This library tries to minimize any function you want through the `minimize` command.

-It can be applied to standard C++ functions:
+It can be applied to standard C++ functions (obtaining the square root of 121 through least squares):
 ```
 float error_sqr11(float x) { return (121.0f - x*x)*(121.0f - x*x); }
 int main(int argc, char** argv) {